V.League 1: Turning professional

-League football in Vietnam turned professional in the 2000–2001 season, which saw the league change its name to its current moniker, V-League 1.
-In that inaugural V-League 1 season, only ten clubs participated, with tighter restrictions meaning fewer teams.
+League football in Vietnam turned professional in the 2000–2001 season, which saw the league change its name to its current moniker, V-League.
+In that inaugural V-League season, only ten clubs participated, with tighter restrictions meaning fewer teams.
 Over the next decade, the league grew from 10 teams to the current fourteen, with the team that finishes on top of the table qualifying for the AFC Champions League Group Stage.
 Clubs were allowed to hire foreign players from this season on.

 VPF establishment

-Following a season marred by accusations of refereeing corruption and a cover-up by the V.League governing body Vietnam Football Federation (VFF), six clubs (Đồng Tâm Long An, Hoàng Anh Gia Lai, Hanoi ACB, Vissai Ninh Bình, Khatoco Khánh Hòa and Lam Sơn Thanh Hóa) threatened to leave the league and form an entirely new league for the 2012 season.
+Following a season marred by accusations of refereeing corruption and a cover-up by the V.League governing body Vietnam Football Federation (VFF), six clubs (Dong Tam Long An, Hoang Anh Gia Lai, Hanoi ACB, Vissai Ninh Binh, Khatoco Khanh Hoa and Lam Son Thanh Hoa) threatened to leave the league and form an entirely new league for the 2012 season.
 The most outspoken club in the move was Hanoi ACB, who had been relegated from the V.League, with its chairman Nguyễn Đức Kiên announcing that ACB would spearhead the move.
 Due to the controversy, EximBank expressed its intention to drop its title sponsorship of the league.
 League officials scrambled to resolve the issues, going so far as to hire foreign referees for the 2012 season.
 After a meeting on 29 September, representatives of the VFF, the 14 V.League 1 teams, and 14 V.League 2 teams announced the formation of a new corporation, the VPF, Vietnam Professional Football Joint Stock Company to manage the V-League.
 The VFF would hold a 36% stake in the new corporation, and the rest would be held by clubs.

-From the 2012 season, the organising power was transferred from the VFF to the VPF (Vietnamese Professional Football), and the "V.League 1" was renamed the "Super League".
+From the 2012 season, the organising power was transferred from the VFF to the VPF (Vietnamese Professional Football), and the "V-League" was renamed the "Super League".
 This name change was short-lived, reverting to "V.League 1" later in the season.
-The first division was renamed the "V.League 2".
+The First Division was also renamed the "V.League 2".
 At the same time, many clubs found themselves with financial problems and sponsor issues, and many withdrew, merged, bought another club, or failed to meet league requirements.
 As a result, the number of clubs in each league changed dramatically.

 Season change

-From 2023, the V.League's schedule was restructured.
+From 2023, the V.League 1's schedule was restructured.
 The 2023 V.League 1 season was the last season to be played from spring to autumn format.
 The 2023–24 V.League 1 season ran from autumn 2023 to near summer 2024, in line with most domestic leagues in the world.